fumeapp/docs/content/en/deploy-project.md

 category: 'Guide'
 ---

-Once the CLI has been all setup, it's pretty simple, just run `fume delpoy` specifying the environment.
+Once the CLI has been all setup, it's pretty simple, just run `fume deploy` specifying the environment.

 ### Deploy to staging
 ```bash